UvA-FNWI/parallel-demo/reference/C-language.md

 adding a 'L' at the end: '0L', '12345678L', `-3L`, `0x1234567890ABCDEFL`.

 Character constants are written by surrounding a single letter with single quotes: `'a'`, `'B'`, `'0'`, `'$'`, `']'`.
-Some special characters:

 Some character sequences starting with a backslash have a special meaning.
 They are called 'escape sequences', and the starting backslash is called the 'escape character'.

 character | ASCII value | description
 :-------- | ----------: | -----